 Possible Compensation for a Daycare Injury

 If your child gets hurt at daycare, you might be able to hold the facility liable.
 You should explore the options, including filing an injury claim or lawsuit.
-The money you recover might compensate you for:
+The money you recover might compensate you for the following:

 - Medical expenses – Adequate compensation might pay for prescription medication, hospital visits, and other treatments your child needs to recover from their injury